minprog/programmeren-2/problems/adventure-less/adventure.md

     destination_room = self.rooms[2]
     source_room.add_connection("WEST", destination_room)

-When finished, add a few assertions you know to be true:
+When finished, add a few assertions that should be true after making connections.

     assert self.rooms[1].has_connection("WEST")
+    assert self.rooms[2].get_connection("EAST").name == "Outside building"

 You can again run `adventure.py` and make sure none of the assertions fail.